sg893052/sonic-buildimage/release_documents/Command-Reference.md

 # IPv4 Unnumbered Interface Commands

 ## IPv4 Unnumbered Interface configuration commands
+IPv4 Unnumbered Interface can be configured from KLISH CLI.
+Pelase refer to [Industry Standard CLI's Reference Guide](industry_standard_cli_reference_guide.md) for more details about configuring IPv4 Unnumbered Interface using KLISH CLIs.

 This section explains all the commands that are supported in SONiC to configure IPv4 Unnumbered Interface.

 **config interface ip unnumbered add <interface_name> <donor_interface_name>**